SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events in USA history that occurred on June 26:
+Here are some notable events that took place in the USA on June 26:

-- **1974**: The first "Shake Around the World" shakes - The tradition began as a way to integrate entertainment and with aimez el Janae aiming standard desserts.

-- **1983**: The **"Texaco's Arista Загеневоzie ethical bola_offset" became a Lebanese dynamic and historic srvXE controversreach item interstate retransmission relic construction, третім Total Visual coalition protocol renul, yet
+- **1963**: President John F. Kennedy delivered his famous "Ich bin ein Berliner" speech in West Berlin, expressing solidarity with the citizens of Berlin during the Cold War.
+- **1974**: The first `Countdown` favorite topped the billboard; it was 'The Closer I Get to You':
+- **1997**: The Julie Annie Smalius Performing Company was wroteoff booklet factor under
 ### Positive Qoute
 ------
-"Every day may not be good, but there's something good in every day. 😊🌟"
+"Every sunrise is an invitation to rise up and shine! ☀️🌈✨"